Zelenskiy urges speedy help from allies as Russia pounds Ukraine's east

 By Pavel Polityuk

-KYIV, Feb 15 (Reuters) - Ukrainian President Volodymyr Zelenskiy urged allies to be speedy in sending more military help as NATO defence ministers met on Wednesday and Russia bombarded the eastern front line in what appeared to be the early salvoes of a new offensive.
+KYIV, Feb 15 (Reuters) - Ukraine urged allies to speed up the pace of military help as NATO defence ministers prepared to meet for a second day on Wednesday and Russia bombarded the eastern front line in what appeared to be the early salvoes of a new offensive.

 Much of Russia's artillery fire was focused on Bakhmut, a bombed-out city in Donetsk province and a principal target for President Vladimir Putin.
 Ukrainian troops there have fortified positions in anticipation of street fighting.